 … and now, the longer story!

-Born and raised in France, Brittany more specifically, I am a daughter, a mother of two beautiful boys, a lover, a friend to many, a dedicated yoga student, and a RYT 500 yoga teacher living in Santa Cruz California.
+Born and raised in France, Brittany more specifically, I am a daughter, a mother of two beautiful boys, a partner, a friend to many, a dedicated yoga student, and a RYT 500 yoga teacher living in Santa Cruz California.
 Corinne Marie-Jeanne Julienne Leblanc is my legal name, but I am also known as “Coco” since my dear french grandfather Jules named me so because I was reminding him of Coco Chanel, the French stylist.
 “Coco” stayed with me since then and the sound of it makes me happy.
 I am 10 years old in this picture, it was summer in France, and I still remember being mesmerized by the ethereal beauty of this very sunflower, my only one, unique sunflower.
 Did I waste enough time for it?
 Before stepping down the yogi path, I spent about 15 years of my life as a law student and a practicing lawyer, far from yoga.

 I received a Law degree and a postgraduate degree (DEA Degree of in-Depth Studies) from the Université de Droit Paris II Panthéon-Assas, and a Masters’ Degree in International Legal Studies from Tulane Law School.
 Pursuant to the completion of the DEA thesis I wrote on the fiducie–sûreté, I started a scholarship under the guidance of François Terré, emeritus from Université de Droit Paris II Panthéon-Assas.
 My research was about the “sacred” principle of the relativity of contracts under French law.
 As I began to dive deeper into the theory, philosophy, and spirit of this principle, accessorium sequitur principale became unavoidable and required of me to parallelly refine my elementary knowledge of Latin.
 During this period of passionate academic study was growing the drive to “taste” the practice of law, bite some dust, and I decided to pause my scholarship after about a year and try out my skills in the game of real life.
 However, one needs to be admitted to and attend a professional school to be allowed to take the Bar Exam in France.
 There I was, back to school!
 I studied for a year at L’Ecole de formation du Barreau de Paris and was eventually admitted to practice law in Paris, and later on in California when my personal life brought me to the United States.
 I spent several years working between Paris and the U.S. as a lawyer in international law offices.